 (101) Corresponding author: Wouter van der Wielen, European Investment Bank (EIB), Economics Department, 98-100 Boulevard Konrad Adenauer, L-2950 Luxembourg, Luxembourg.
 Email: w.vanderwielen@eib.org.
+The views expressed are those of the authors and do not necessarily reflect those of the European even before the COVID-19 crisis, be it in the context of the GFC, SDC or the transition towards Basel III strengthened capital requirement (103).

-The views expressed are those of the authors and do not necessarily reflect those of the European Investment Bank.
+Investment Bank.
 Declarations of interest: none.

-$^(^{102})$ Andersson et al. (2021) show that adverse bank lending supply shocks such as those occurring during the GFC/SDC, lower loan volumes and raise spreads as the tightened loan supply has been more adverse for small corporations with limited market access.
+(102) Andersson et al. (2021) show that adverse bank lending supply shocks such as those occurring during the GFC/SDC, lower loan volumes and raise spreads as the tightened loan supply has been more adverse for small corporations with limited market access.